Latvian Railways

 LDz also operates the Latvian Rail History Museum, with exhibitions both in Riga and Jelgava.

-Railway history of Latvia
+Railway history of Latvia until 1991

 On September 12, 1861, the first independent railway line in the territory of Latvia, which connected Riga with Daugavpils, was handed over for general use.
-On 15 December 1862, the construction of the railway between St. Petersburg and Warsaw was completed, creating the first railway junction in Daugavpils in the territory of Latvia.
-By 1880, 800 km of rail-lines were built in Latvia.
+On 15 December 1862, the construction of the railway between St. Petersburg and Warsaw was completed, creating the first railway junction in Latvian territory, in the state city (valstspilsēta, "state city") of Daugavpils.
+By 1880, 800 km of rail-lines had been built in Latvia.